-Working under the name Orains (Gaelic for the color orange) he designs & makes large-scale textile art - single pieces up to 5 m2 - with local Scottish sheep wool he sources direct from the farmers close to his studio in Colintraive.
+He designs & creates large-scale textile art - single pieces up to 5 m2 - with local Scottish sheep wool he sources direct from the farmers close to his studio in Colintraive.

 Old felting techniques are applied to create contemporary wall pieces, rugs and fabrics, the latter being used in light fixtures and shades using the latest LED technology.